Voter-approved funding sources

 How does Sound Transit assure that transit investments are regionally equitable?

 Sound Transit's policy of subarea equity means tax dollars raised in each of the five geographic areas forming the Sound Transit District are used for the projects and services that benefit that area's residents.
 Subarea equity requirements are legally binding and regularly undergo independent audits.
-The five subareas are: Snohomish County, North King County (including Seattle), South King County, East King County and Pierce County.
+The five subareas are: Snohomish County, Seattle area, South King County, East King County and Pierce County.